 ...to a Page containing a Text Box Filter that can be used to filter the table and the chart.
-In the below example, the filter is based on an open-ended cola awareness question.
+In the example below, the filter is based on an open-ended cola awareness question.
 When we type "Cola" into the text field, both outputs are filtered to those respondents who included the word "Cola" in their verbatim response.

 Requirements